 A surprising fact: Though much of the state is devoid of trees, the founder of Arbor Day is from Nebraska.
 Check out his home and learn how Arbor Day began at Arbor Lodge State Park.

-One of Nebraska’s most famous and well known butte formations made it onto the state’s commemorative quarter.
-Chimney Rock is a 300-foot spire piercing the sky above the North Platte River.
+The geological buttes of western Nebraska are an incredible sight!
+One of the most famous formations made it onto the state’s commemorative quarter.
+Known as Chimney Rock, it’s a 300-foot spire piercing the sky above the North Platte River.
 Its unusual shape made it a great landmark for pioneer travelers on the California, Mormon, and Oregon trails.

-Less than an hour away is another site you’ll want to include in your vacation photos.
-Carhenge may not be a geological wonder, but it is definitely a highly unusual photo opportunity!
-A replica of Stonehenge, it consists of 38 vintage cars painted gray.
-While it lacks cultural significance, it is certainly a sight to see out on the Nebraska Highlands.
+Less than an hour away is another site you’ll want to include on your itinerary.
+Carhenge may not be a geological wonder, but it’s undoubtedly an unusual photo opportunity!
+A replica of Stonehenge, it consists of 38 vintage cars all of them painted gray.
+While it lacks cultural significance, it is indeed a sight to see out on the Nebraska Highlands.

 Are you ready for a wondrous adventure?
 Get started with your plans by booking a room or campsite.

-1. Explore the Scenic Beauty of Unique and Unspoiled Landscape
+10. Enjoy the Scenic Beauty of Unspoiled Land